Primary Navigation Mobile

 Best for after a refurb: Liqui Moly Bitumen Underbody Protection – Buy from Amazon.

-The best underseal
+The best underseal 2024

 Editor’s pick

-Price: £22.90
+Price: £22.89

 Our top choice for underbody protection, Bilt Hamber Dynax UC, is a clever, see-through wax that offers top-notch protection without changing how your car looks.
 The wax is durable and 'self-healing' to ensure that you get full coverage, and the fact it's an aerosol means it's really easy to apply, even to awkward areas.
+I personally found it easy to aim and target certain areas, but the length of the 750ml bottle made it tricky to aim in some cases, as I was doing my best while lying on the ground (not recommended - get the car elevated) and it did smell quite strong.
+But in short, I can only report that it did the job - and very well for that matter.
+As a precaution, you should really be wearing a mask, gloves, and safety goggles before applying any underseal.

 Pros

-• Very easy to apply
+• Very easy to apply and aim into the general spots

-• Provides ample protection
+• Provides very decent protection

 Cons